-Just like every venue has its own rules and quirks, so does every platform have some distinct traits that can lead to the success or stagnation of musical contributions.
+Just like every venue has its own rules and quirks, so does every platform, like Spotify, have some distinct traits that can lead to the success or stagnation of musical contributions.

 It would be imaginary to propose some form of check-list or sure-fire way of moulding something into the perfect form – and it would definitely not work in favor of the creative spirit.

 Still, there are some minor factors than can turn a good and possibly suitable track into a Spotify sweetheart, and we want present to you the ones we know of.

 Obviously, there are numerous opinions on this topic, going into all kinds of different directions.
 Still, a safe median of all variations of intro-lengths seems to hover around 7 seconds.
 This is the time it takes the average listener to drop into – our out of – a song.
 You should try to introduce the gist of a piece of music in about that time.